 *Screening, Brief Intervention and Referral to Treatment (SBIRT)

 Screening, Brief Intervention, and Referral to Treatment (SBIRT) is a universal screening and prevention approach.
-An evidence-based practice, SBIRT targets individuals who use alcohol, tobacco, and other drugs but are not yet dependent on those substances.
-Any level of drinking or drug use may complicate an individual’s health condition, work, and family life (Centers for Medicare and Medicaid Services [CMS], 2013).
+An evidence-based practice, SBIRT targets individuals who use alcohol, tobacco, and other drugs but do not meet criteria for a substance use disorder.
+Any level of drinking or drug use may complicate an individual’s health condition, work, and/or family life (Centers for Medicare and Medicaid Services [CMS], 2016).
 SBIRT is an approach nurses can use to provide effective risk reduction and intervention prior to a patient’s need for more extensive treatment.

-The Substance Use Education for Nurses: SBIRT curriculum has been used to successfully train over 500 undergraduate student nurses at the University of Pittsburgh.
-We provide the following resources to you free of charge with the hope you will utilize them in training and education of student and professional nurses, along with other healthcare professionals.
+The Substance Use Education for Nurses: SBIRT Curriculum has been used to successfully train over 800 undergraduate student nurses at the University of Pittsburgh.
+The SBIRT for Nurse Practioner Students: Across the Lifespan has been used to successfully train over 550 graduate student nurses at the University of Pittsburgh.
+We provide the following resources with the hope you will utilize them to educate student and professional nurses, along with other healthcare professionals.

 - Trainer’s Manual